henrysher/cob/README.md

   especially for the new region **eu-central-1** only SigV4 allowed
 * Hook on higher layer of Yum built-in library to avoid complicated low-level handlings
 * Support static AWS credentials prior to IAM role
-* Add retry mechansim to fetch IAM role credentials
+* Add retry mechanism to fetch IAM role credentials

 ## Quick Start